MauriceROZENBERG-graphtecsas/myPopAI/README.md

 - Check browser privacy settings

 **PWA won't install:**
-- Ensure using HTTPS (or localhost)
+- Ensure you're using HTTPS (or localhost)
-- Check that all PWA requirements are met
+- Verify that all PWA requirements are met
 - Try a different browser

 **Icons not showing:**
 - Verify Font Awesome CDN is accessible
-- Check icon class names are correct
+- Check that icon class names are correct
-- Use emojis as fallback
+- Use emojis as a fallback

 ## License

-MIT License - feel free to use, modify, and distribute
+Apache 2.0 License - feel free to use, modify, and distribute

 ## Credits